stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

     ]
 ```

+All of these test are written and will be explained in the `Month`s context.
 So in the first line we're saying that this test is of the type `testProperty`
 (or property test) and that we're testing the `periodFirstDay` function, then we
 create a `MkWMonth` that is the arbitrary version of `Month` and is the one that